Senior Research Associate (Health Impact Assessment)

 Research area and background

-Marko Tainio studies the linkage between public health policies and public health using Health Impact Assessment (HIA) modelling.
+Marko Tainio studies the linkage between policies and public health using Health Impact Assessment (HIA) modelling methods.
 Since joining the CEDAR/MRC Epidemiology Unit in autumn 2013 he has focused on active transport (walking, cycling) and how increases in cycling and walking will impact health when physical activity, air pollution and injury risks are combined.
-This research has included for example updating of the Integrated Transport and Health Impact Modelling Tool (ITHIM), developed originally by Dr James Woodcock.
+This research has included further development of the Integrated Transport and Health Impact Modelling Tool (ITHIM), developed originally by Dr James Woodcock.
 Earlier Marko has studied health effects of air pollution (especially fine particulate matter, PM2.5) and other environmental health factors.
-In coming years the focus will be on developing HIA methods for physical activity & diet.

 Before joining CEDAR Marko was Assistant Professor in the Systems Research Institute, Polish Academy of Sciences, Warsaw, Poland (2009-2013) and researcher in the National Institute for Health and Welfare (THL), Finland (2002-2011).
 In summer 2006 he participated Young Scientist Summer Program (YSSP) on the International Institute for Applied Systems Analysis (IIASA), Laxenburg, Austria (2006).
 During his studies he was an exchange student in the Wageningen University, the Netherlands.